Road Occupation Permit

 - road and footpath occupation for works

-- trees and plantations - (see Nature Strip Planting Guidelines page for more information)
+- trees and plantations - (see Nature Strip Planting Guidelines for more information)

 How long does an application take to approve?

-The application will be assessed upon receipt by Council's Asset Protection Officer.
+The application will be assessed upon receipt by Council's Asset Protection Officer; please allow five working days for processing of the permit.
 The Applicant will receive an email once the ROP has been approved.
 The ROP is valid for 180 calendar days from the date of issue.

 Is an inspection required?